Bayesian Calibration of the Intelligent Driver Model

 \subsection{Car-Following Model Calibration}

-The proper choice of key parameters in a car-following model can help depict and replicate complex driving behaviors.
-As in most cases we never know the values of these parameters, we often collect observable measurements from field car-following data in diverse scenarios and fit the model to the observed data by adjusting the parameters to optimize certain objective functions.
-The overall process is known as calibration \cite{kennedy2001bayesian}.
-We refer readers to \cite{punzo2021calibration} about calibration of car-following models.
+Proper choice of key parameters in a car-following model can help to depict and reproduce complex driving behaviors.
+As in most cases, we will never know the values of these parameters.
+Typically, one could collect observable measurements from the field car-following data in diverse scenarios and fit the model to the observed data by adjusting the parameters to optimize certain objective functions.
+The overall process is known as model calibration \cite{kennedy2001bayesian}.
+We refer readers to \cite{punzo2021calibration} for a review of the calibration of car-following models.